telerik/blazor-docs/components/treeview/data-binding/hierarchical-data.md

 @[template](/_contentTemplates/treeview/basic-example.md#data-binding-basics-link)

 Hierarchical data means that the collection child items is provided in a field of its parent's model.
 By default, this is the `Items` field.
+If there are items for a certain node, it will have an expand icon.
+The `HasChildren` field can override this, however, but it is not required for hierarchical data binding.

-This lets you gather separate collections of data and/or use different models at each different level.
+This approach of providing nodes lets you gather separate collections of data and/or use different models at each different level.
 Note that the data binding settings are per level, so a certain level will always use the same bindings, regardless of the model they represent and their parent.

 >caption Example of hierarchical data that uses different models for the parent and the child.
 Using different models is not required.